sarahberger2097/academic-website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include the role of sleep in learning and memory consolidation over the course of development.
+bio: I am a MSc candidate at Western University studying the role of sleep in learning and memory consolidation over the course of development.

 interests:
-- Sleep Dependent Consolidation
+- Sleep Dependent Memory Consolidation
-- Development
+- Cognitive Development
 - Language Learning

 education: